woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Lecture exceptions [Erot, jaot ja niiden rakentuminen - Luennot ja lukupiiri (klk) TAI kirjatentti (slk ja klk)](course)
 - Does [Opetus, ohjaus, oppiminen, monimuoto-opeus](course) have exceptions in teaching hours
 - Were there exceptions in lectures [Asiantuntijuuden kehittymiseen orientoiva opintojakso - opintosuuntakohtaiset ryhmät jatkaville maisteriopiskelijoille (KASSY-, KASSO- ja KASSA-opintosuuntien ryhmiä)](course)
-- Teaching times exceptions for [Draama - 2.vsk ja   opinnot 1½ lukuvuodessa suorittavat 1.vsk ja POM-opintoihin opinto-oikeuden saaneet opiskelijat( luennot)](course)
+- Teaching times exceptions for [Draama - 2.vsk ja   opinnot 1½ lukuvuodessa suorittavat 1.vsk ja POM-opintoihin opinto-oikeuden saaneet opiskelijat]( luennot)](course)
 - What were the exceptions of teaching in [Media, Race and Society](course)
 - Does the schedule for [Internet ja vuorovaikutteinen media](course) have any exceptions
 - When were the exceptions for [Eastern European Model: Lithuanian System of Work and Social Security](course)